PrepMarquis/novela-hugo-starter/content/post/how-to-abandon-a-sinking-ship.md

 Hoops I've jumped through so far taught me to appreciate opportunity, embrace and grow towards it.
 Though there is no solid education to spot false-opportunity especially when you are young, clueless in a similarly clueless and hopeless job market.

 I did my service at a non-profit I helped founding. (ironic!) late it was, but I have learned to spot red flags and this is a post to remind me of them everywhere I go from now.

+* There are no clear goals
+* Organization resist to form any structure
+* Job descriptions are not clear
+* They fail to recognize key employees
+* They do not suit your work style
+*